 Don’t let the fashionable design fool you — these boots are designed for outdoor use.
 They’re crafted from waterproof leather, which keeps your feet dry.
 For an extra layer of waterproofing, the boots feature sealed seams, so you don’t need to worry about leaks.
 Waterproof membranes allow air to flow to reduce sweat and moisture inside the boots, which helps prevent blisters.

 On the bottom of the boots, you’ll find a thick rubber tread.
 Made with slip-resistant lugs, the tread gives you traction on every surface, from slick sidewalks to rough trails.
 Inside, a memory foam insole provides softness and support as you hike.

 If you have unstable ankles, these Manfen Hiking Boots can offer the extra support you need on the trail.
-The feature mid-rise shafts that rise 8 inches above your arch, stabilizing your ankles.
-The lace-up design allows you to customize the fit, so you can release or add support as needed.
+They feature mid-rise shafts that rise eight inches above your arch and thoroughly stabilize your ankles.
+The lace-up design allows you to customize the fit and you can release or add support as needed.

 Made from lightweight materials, these boots don’t weigh you down on the trail.
 The rubber soles are thick and rugged, so they add a valuable layer of protection when you’re walking over trails with sharp rocks or uneven surfaces.
 The toe caps put an extra layer of rubber between you and obstacles, so you can stub your toe without pain.